ibm-cloud-docs/codeengine/configmap-secret-referencing.md

 | Removing referenced keys in a configmap | `--env-rm KEY_A --env-rm KEY_B` where `KEY` is the key of a key-value pair. | [`job update`](/docs/codeengine?topic=codeengine-cli#cli-job-update) | [`app update`](/docs/codeengine?topic=codeengine-cli#cli-application-update) |
 {: caption="Setting environment variables from secrets and configmaps"}

 To work with secrets as environment variables is similar to working with configmaps as environment variables.
-When working with secrets, the data is encoded.
+When you work with secrets, the data is encoded.

 The following scenarios can be completed for secrets or configmaps.

 ## Referencing a full secret with the CLI
 {: #secretcm-reference-fullref-cli}

-In this scenario, let's create a secret, which contains key-value pairs for a username and password, and then reference the full secret when running a job.
-We can update the secret to add a new key and then demonstrate the use of the new key in a job.
+In this scenario, create a secret, which contains key-value pairs for a username and password, and then reference the full secret when you run a job.
+You can update the secret to add a key and then demonstrate the use of the new key in a job.
 While this scenario uses a secret, you can use the same steps to fully reference a configmap by substituting `configmap` for `secret` in the commands.

 1. Create the `mydatabasesec` secret and specify the key-value pairs for a username and password by using the `--from-literal` option.